Udayraj123/OMRChecker/extras/Texts/curr_todos.md

 			link to app
 			how to contribute
 			> Readme update new TODOs
-				- identify if its a closeup : check no contours & make use of whites!
+				- identify if its a closeUp : check no contours & make use of whites!
 				- from code comments
 				- Point at juniors from coding club: Write as a guide to dive into this code easily How to use for your org: